 This time an Omega dress watch on the bench.
 It’s powered by the Omega 625 movement.

 It was presented to Mr. Ray H. Cline by the Edison Institute to commemorate his 35 years of service.

 The serial number starts with 39… and that dates it to 1975.
 Mr. Cline must have started working for the institute around 1940.

 The movement didn’t run at all, so it needed to be checked and serviced/repaired.

 Remove all power from the mainspring.
-If you don’t, you might damage the pinions of the wheel train.
+If you don’t, you might damage the pivots of the wheel train.

 Move the click away from the ratchet wheel while slowly letting the crown slip between your thumb and index finger.
 Use a peg wood or watchmaker’s pick to move the click away from the ratchet wheel and lock it into place.